Sunday, September 23, 2018

 This seminar is an intensive overview of material evaluation practices and procedures necessary to determine the structural-condition of buildings, bridges, and other structures.
 Included are assessment approach, structural material and system evaluation, state-of-the-art information on visual inspections, destructive and nondestructive testing, hands-on experience essential to evaluating concrete, masonry, wood, and metal structures, report writing, and case studies.

-When difficult ground conditions are encountered there are a number of alternatives that can be employed to achieve project objectives.
-The instructor will present the critical knowledge and skills you need in order to take advantage of the cost-effective use of ground improvement methods in urban construction for transportation, commercial, and industrial development.
-From start to finish - from design to construction and general site development - the instructor will lead you through the myriad of more than 50 different ground improvement methods from which you can choose.
+This seminar provides you with critical knowledge and skills to take advantage of the cost-effective use of earth-retaining structures in rural and urban construction for transportation, commercial, and industrial development.
+From start to finish - from selection and design to construction and general development - the instructors will lead you through the myriad of more than 16 different retaining-wall families from which you can choose.

 What makes a leader?
 What special traits of character do I need or maybe already possess to meet the challenges I will face?
 When am I to lead as opposed to manage?
 How do I prepare myself to serve as a leader?
 What processes must I use to help in making courageous leadership decisions?
 How do I build a strong, trusting team?
 How can I communicate effectively?
 How do I lead through change?
 If you need help answering any of these questions – attend this course!